schematra/schematra/docs/docs.md

            (ccup->html `[p "No search query provided"]))))
 ```

-## Chiccup HTML rendering
+## Chiccup HTML Generation

-Chiccup allows you to write HTML using Lisp syntax with CSS class integration.
+Chiccup is S-expressions for HTML with syntactic sugar that makes writing HTML easier.
 Chiccup is built on top of sxml-transforms, converting your chiccup syntax to SXML and then to HTML.
 You can use `ccup->sxml` to get the intermediate SXML representation and leverage the full power of the sxml-transforms ecosystem for advanced transformations.

 ### Basic Syntax